This privacy notice provides you with details of how we collect and process your personal data.

 We require all third parties we work with (for example the clinics we use) to respect the security of your personal data and to treat it in accordance with the law.

-We use SumUp to process card payments.
+We use SumUp to process face to face card payments.
 This is what they say about cardholder data security in their privacy notice (https://sumup.co.uk/privacy/).

 SumUp is responsible for the security of cardholder data which is processed, transmitted and stored within our systems.
 To this end, SumUp is certified as compliant under the Payment Card Industry Data Security Standard (PCI-DSS).
 SumUp applies best industry practice to safeguard this sensitive data and to ensure that it operates in line with these requirements, and to this end SumUp undergoes annual audits to ensure that we continue to meet this high standard.